abinit/abinit/doc/tutorial/gstore.md

     of the GSTORE does not support symmetries.

-An additional reduction of the wavevectors can be achieved with the two mutually exclusive variables [[gstore_use_lgq]] and [[gstore_use_lgk]].
+An additional reduction of the number of wavevectors can be achieved with the two mutually exclusive variables [[gstore_use_lgq]] and [[gstore_use_lgk]].
 In some cases, the integration over the BZ can indeed be restricted by symmetry to the irreducible wedge defined by the "external" wavevector.
 The following examples will help clarify this point.

-The electron self-energy Sigma_\nk is defined by an integration over $\qq$-points in the full BZ, but one can use the symmetries of the little group of $\kk$ to restrict
+The electron self-energy Sigma_\nk is defined by an integration over $\qq$-points in the full BZ, but one can use the symmetries of the little group of $\kk$ to restrict the integration to a smaller zone.

 $$
 Sigma_\nk = \int_BZ d\qq = \int_{IBZ_\kk} w^\kk(q) [...]